underscoreio/essential-slick/src/pages/basics.md

 ### SBT Build File

-We're going to see how to model this table in Slick, connect to it, insert data, and query it.
+We're going to see how to model a messages table in Slick, connect to it, insert data, and query it.
 To do this we'll need a Scala project.

 We'll create a regular Scala SBT project and reference the Slick dependencies.
 If you don't have SBT installed, follow the instructions at the [scala-sbt site][link-sbt].